 10. Strife comes only through pride, but with the well-advised is wisdom.

 11. Wealth obtained by vanity will decrease, but he who gathers by labor will increase.

 12. Deferred hope makes the heart sick, but desire fulfilled is a tree of life.

-13. He who despises counsel will be destroyed because of it, but he who regards the commandment, he will be rewarded.
+13. He who despises the word will pay for it, but fear of the commandment, that will be rewarded.

-14. Instruction from a wise man is a fountain of life, turning away from the snares of death.
+14. Instruction from a wise man is a fountain of life, to turn away from the snares of death.

-15. Good understanding procures favor; still, the way of treacherous men is unyielding.
+15. Good understanding gives favor, but the way of the unfaithful is unyielding.

 16. Every prudent man conducts himself with knowledge, but a fool flaunts folly.

 17. A wicked messenger will fall into trouble, but a faithful envoy is health.